National minorities and national minority languages

 The Act on National Minorities and Minority Languages applies to the whole of Sweden.
 It describes which rights that minorities have in the whole country and within the specific administrative areas for Sami, Meänkieli and Finnish.

-The Act on consultation on issues concerning the Sámi people is valid from the 1st of March 2022.
-This means that state administrative authorities are obliged to consult Sámi representatives before decisions are made in matters that can have a direct impact on, for example, the Sámi language, culture, industries, or position as indigenous people.
+The Act on consultation on issues concerning the Sámi people means that state administrative authorities are obliged to consult Sámi representatives before decisions are made in matters that can have a direct impact on, for example, the Sámi language, culture, industries, or position as indigenous people.
 The Sámi representative are the Sámi Parliament, Sámi villages and Sámi organisations.
 The purpose of the law is to ensure the Sámi’s rights to participate in decision making and increase their influence in matters that especially concern them.

 Application for request of consultation